The Word of the Day is Healing

 What Comes Next

-I am still a man with a wife I love who is somewhere unreachable inside a mental health crisis.
+I am still a man with a wife I love who is somewhere unreachable.
 That is still true.
-The love is still true.
-The hope that she gets help and finds her way back to herself — that is still true.
+The love is now and will always be “still true”.
+The hope that she finds her way back to herself and to me, and that I find mine, and somewhere on that Horizon we meet — that is still true.
+The hope that when I am truly ready to come home, she will open the Door.

 And also: